 Why add a Humidifier?

-Adding a humidifier directly to your HVAC system can improve your home comfort, reduce damage to your home and even save you money.
+Adding a humidifier directly to your HVAC system can improve your home comfort, reduce damage to your home, and even save you money.

 Protect Your Home – Dry air can be damaging to many things in your home.
-Anything made from wood, such as flooring, cabinets, and furniture can crack and dry out due to low humidity levels.
+Items made from wood, such as flooring, cabinets, and furniture can crack and dry out due to low humidity levels.
 Over time, this can lead to expensive repair or replacement costs.
 Antiques and collectibles can also be damaged due to dry air.
 And the static electricity can be an annoying effect of lack of humidity.
 A whole-house humidifier can keep these issues at bay with consistent levels of moisture throughout your home.

 Save Money – Think of a summer day, one that is dry (low humidity) and one that is humid.
 Even at the same temperature, humid summer days always feel warmer.
 The same can be said for the relative humidity inside your home.
 When a house has optimal relative humidity, many find that they can turn their thermostat down.
 Spaces feel warmer with lower temperatures, saving big on monthly energy bills.
 This cost savings can pay for a home humidifier in very little time.